 Stroll the tree-lined streets of Redfern Village shopping district, where you can take your pick from a number of locally-owned boutiques and art galleries.
-Browse exquisite artwork at Wallin Gallery before picking up the perfect hostess gift from Two Friends.
-If you feel like you've shopped 'til you dropped, head to nearby Tara Thai and Sushi for an Asian-inspired lunch.
+Browse exquisite artwork at local galleries before picking up the perfect hostess gift from Two Friends.
+If you feel like you've shopped 'til you dropped, head to Golden Isles Olive Oil for a light lunch and perfect wine pairing.

 After lunch, pair some sightseeing with a little bit of exercise when you rent a beach cruiser or tandem bike from a local shop, and explore the expansive St. Simons Island Trail System, featuring more than 30 miles of bike paths that pass by shopping districts, Sea Palms Golf Club and other Saint Simons attractions.